ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-08-18-curious-case-of-cebuano.md

 ## A thing or two about Cebuano

 Cebuano is a language spoken in the Visayan region of the Philippines.
-It is part of the Visayan group of languages, including Hiligaynon, Karay-a, Boholano, and more.
-It is also the [second most widely spoken native language](https://en.wikipedia.org/wiki/Languages_of_the_Philippines) in the Philippines with over 28.9M speakers.
+It is part of the Visayan group of languages and the [second most widely spoken native language](https://en.wikipedia.org/wiki/Languages_of_the_Philippines) in the Philippines, after Tagalog, with over 28.9M speakers.

 The major difference between Cebuano and Tagalog is their lexicon: each language have different vocabularies, making them mutually unintelligible.
 These differences often make for some funny interactions, such as _langgam_ which means "an ant" in Tagalog but "a bird" in Cebuano, or _libog_ which means "to be aroused" in Tagalog but "to be confused" in Cebuano.